-- 1.1 SUMMARY

-- A. This Section includes the following:

 - 1. Project information.

 - 2. Work covered by Contract Documents.

-- 3. Access to site.
+- Access to site.

 - 4. Owner occupancy.

 - 5. Work restrictions.

 - 6. Specification and drawing conventions.

-- 1.2 PROJECT INFORMATION
+1.2 PROJECT INFORMATION

-- A. Project Identification: Orange County Convention Center Fall Arrest System

-- B. Architect: Rhodes + Brito Architects, Orlando, FL
+- A. Project Identification: Oversight Pedestrian Bridge Coating Improvements, Orange County Convention Center - B. Architect: Rhodes + Brito Architects, Orlando, FL

-- 1.3 WORK COVERED BY CONTRACT DOCUMENTS
+1.3 WORK COVERED BY CONTRACT DOCUMENTS

-- A. The General overall description of the Work is as follows:

-- 1. The OCCC Fall Arrest System Project includes: Installation of a new fall arrest system which is to be located at the 4 entry shells (turkey tails) of the North South Building.
-The system will be on the roof of the upper most shell, with access from the adjacent flat roof.
+- A. The Work of Project is defined by the Contract Documents and consists of the following: - 1.
+The OCCC Oversight Pedestrian Bridge Coating Improvements project scope is to recoat the Oversight Pedestrian Bridge which connects the West Concourse building to the North/South Concourse Building at the Orange County Convention Center in Orlando, FL.
+The project requires for all metal and stucco exposed surfaces, including but not limited to the following: roofing, ceiling, underside of deck, structure, guardrails, stairwells, connector hubs of the existing Oversight Bridge (on both ground and second level), to be prepped and painted as detailed and specified.
+Owner will supply all paint materials (including primer, sealer and top coat).
+Tube railing supports to be repaired and painted as indicated no new railings will be installed.

-- B. Type of Contract:
+B. Type of Contract:

-- 1. Project will be constructed under a single prime contract.
+1. Project will be constructed under a single lump sum bid prime contract.
+See Orange County General Conditions for details.

-- 1.4 ACCESS TO SITE
+1.4 ACCESS TO SITE

-- A. General: Contractor shall have limited use of Project site for construction operations as indicated on Drawings by the Contract limits and as indicated by requirements of this Section.
+A. General: Contractor shall have limited use of Project site for construction operations as indicated on Drawings by the Contract limits and as indicated by requirements of this Section.
+Access to be coordinated with Owner prior to start.
+Contractor must comply with all local noise ordinances.

 - B. Use of Site: Limit use of Project site to work in areas indicated.
 Do not disturb portions of Project site beyond areas in which the Work is indicated. - 1.
 Driveways, Walkways and Entrances: Keep driveways, loading areas, and entrances serving premises clear and available to Owner, Owner's employees, and emergency vehicles at all times.
 Do not use these areas for parking or storage of materials. - a.
 Schedule deliveries to minimize use of driveways and entrances by construction operations. - b.
-Schedule deliveries to minimize space and time requirements for storage of materials and equipment on-site. - C. Condition of Existing Building: Maintain portions of existing building affected by construction operations in a weather tight condition throughout construction period.
-Repair damage caused by construction operations.
+Schedule deliveries to minimize space and time requirements for storage of materials and equipment on-site. - C. Condition of Existing and Adjacent Building: Maintain portions of existing building affected by construction operations in a weather tight condition throughout construction period.
+Repair damage caused by construction operations at Contractor's expense. - D. Contractor is solely responsible to repair and restore all adjacent properties impacted by this work.
+Owner shall be the sole arbiter of the satisfaction of said repairs.